siko-ki/PhilanthropyLab/README.md

 ### Participate in the Hackathon
 To join the hackathon, please start by creating a branch from the designated hackathon issue in our [project repository](https://github.com/users/siko-ki/projects/1).

 ## Prizes
-For season 1, first place will win $400 and second place will win $250.
-See season bounties for individual judging guidelines.
+See season bounties for individual judging guidelines and prize amounts.

 ## FAQ